boazbk/crypto/lec_03_pseudorandom-generators.md

 adversarial setting (e.g., one shouldn't hope that an attacker would not be able to reverse engineer the algorithm[^luhn] that computes the control digit of a credit card number).
-However, that does not mean that there are no legitimate cases where linear generators can be use
+However, that does not mean that there are no legitimate cases where linear generators can be used
 .
 In a setting where the application is not adversarial and you have an ability to *test* if the generator is actually successful, it might be reasonable to use such insecure non-cryptographic generators.
 They tend to be more efficient (though often not by much) and hence are often the default